 Chimney stacks

 Repair category 2

-Notes We noted weathered stonework to the cope as well as uneven pots and general weathering to the stone and render finishes.
+Notes Worn and missing render noted to the chimney stacks as well as deteriorated pointing and stonework.
 Chimney stacks in a property of this age generally attract higher levels of maintenance and upkeep.
 Ongoing repair and maintenance should be expected and a competent roofer can advise further.

-Roofing including roof space Repair category 2 Notes We noted broken, slipped and damaged slates to the pitched roof covering.
+Roofing including roof space

+Repair category 2

+Notes Broken and missing slates were apparent to the roof covering.
 It should be appreciated that roof covering is likely to be of an older material, or original.
 As such, ongoing repair and maintenance works are likely to be required.
 We could not see the flat roof covering from ground level.
 Flat roof coverings typically have more restricted lifespans and higher levels of maintenance and renewal may be required.
 Flat roofs can fail unexpectedly.

-Repair and maintenance should be anticipated.
-A competent roofing contractor can provide further advice and undertake repair and maintenance works.
+Repair and maintenance should be anticipated and a roofing contractor can provide further advice.

 Rainwater fittings

 Repair category 2

-Notes Corroded sections noted.
+Notes Rainwater goods are corroded.
 Metal rainwater fittings require regular and ongoing maintenance.
-Rainwater fittings should be checked during rainfall to ascertain their adequacy

-and adjustments may be necessary.
+Rainwater fittings should be checked during rainfall to ascertain their adequacy and any required adjustments should be made